 If you are seeking to take such action, or have had such a claim filed against you, it is important to seek the advice of a trusted and highly experienced corporate lawyer before you proceed.
-At Milosevic Fiske LLP, we represent both parties who are seeking to make a derivative claim, and those against whom a derivative claim has been made.
+At Milosevic & Associates, we represent both parties who are seeking to make a derivative claim, and those against whom a derivative claim has been made.

 We have developed a reputation for professionalism and integrity that benefits our clients.
 We are committed to the highest standards of ethics and professional courtesy towards the courts, our clients, opposing counsel, and all other relevant parties.

 A derivative claim permits a shareholder or other complainant to advance an action on behalf of the corporation where the corporation itself does not want to bring that claim.
 It is intended to provide a means by which a shareholder can act to rectify a wrong suffered by the corporation where corporate management may have been involved.

 A derivative claim can be filed against management, other shareholders, directors, officers, and others.

 In order to bring a derivative action, the complainant (i.e. the person seeking to make the claim) must establish the existence of four pre-conditions:

 Where there is a personal element to the wrongdoing, a complainant may also have ground to request an oppression remedy.